 Is a Credit Check Required for the Clark County Auctioneer Bond?

 No, a credit check is not required for the Clark County Auctioneer bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all auctioneers operating in the county, regardless of their credit history.

 How Much Does the Clark County Auctioneer Bond Cost?

-The Clark County Auctioneer bond costs just $100 per year.
+The Clark County Auctioneer bond costs either $100 per year or $10 per month.

 Who is Required to Purchase the Clark County Auctioneer Bond?

 Clark County requires auctioneers operating in the unincorporated parts of the county to purchase a surety bond as a prerequisite to obtaining an auction permit.
 To paraphrase Clark County Code of Ordinances 6.36.010, an auctioneer is a person who publicly sells property at auction to the highest bidder.